ReiiYuki/facebook-auth-kit-unity/README.md

 * Add Facebook Auth Controller from `FBAuthKit/Kit/Prefabs/Facebook Auth Controller.prefab` to your Unity scene.

+* Setup Permission in Facebook Auth Controller

 * Create Facebook Auth subscriber script and put it to scene.

+* Call `Auth` method of Facebook Auth Controller to login

 ## Facebook Auth Subscriber